Crescendo (1970 film): Production

 Alfred Shaughnessy wrote the script in the mid-'60s.
 In 1966, Michael Reeves approached Hammer Films with the script.
 James Carreras tried for two years to make it with Joan Crawford but could not get financing.
 In 1969, the project was reactivated, with Jimmy Sangster hired to rewrite the script and Alan Gibson to direct.

 Release

 Crescendo premiered in London on 7 May 1970 at the New Victoria Theatre.
-It received a general release on 7 June 1970 by Warner-Pathé in support of Taste the Blood of Dracula.
-It was distributed in the United States by Warner Brothers on 29 November 1972.
+It received a general release on 7 June 1970 by Warner-Pathé in double feature with Taste the Blood of Dracula.
+It was distributed in the United States by Warner Brothers on November 29, 1972.